 Compassionate Leadership Free Teleclass

-Kinyon’s free online Mediate Your Life practice group
+Kinyon’s Mediate Your Life learning resources

 (Via Wiki: Giraffe on the Masai Mara by Richard Rhee)